 While deep inside he feels Helen has the same healthy mind he’s always known and admired, still her social removal makes him wonder if she may be losing her sanity.
 He can scarcely bear to think of a future in which Helen goes mad.
 He relies on her for everything—running the house, raising their children, keeping the intricate service of farm, ranch, and orchard running and the eighty hired hands satisfied.
 What on earth would he do without her?

 Then, again, fury replaces his pain.
 He will not have such disruption in his house.
 Doesn’t she see that he is running a business?
 What does she mean, abiding by rules he cannot see or understand?
 Part of him hopes that the doctor will take her away with him today, this afternoon, at least to restore some form of order.

 Grumbling, he paces in the heat, no breeze at the open window.
 Padded by oriental rugs, the house is deeply quiet except for the grandfather clock ticking slowly in the hall.
 Across from him, the wide painting by George Innes glistens in the shaded living room.
 The painting had always been an oasis for Helen amid the flat, tan fields of Sacramento.
 On the canvas, a wealth of green suggests a forest, a subtle clearing; one fawn drinks from a pond, the other looks up, hearing something far off.
 Hard to divine.

 Maurits no longer sees the painting. * Upstairs in the laundry house, Helen’s desk faces a window overlooking a scrubby bit of lawn and farm equipment.
 Just yesterday afternoon, while she sat at her desk, the only sound between those bare wooden walls was the soft scratching of her pencil on paper.
-After making large circles for several minutes, this is what her hand wrote:
+After making large circles for several minutes, her hand wrote: